XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

 - LOCK_STATUS
 - LOCK_DATA

-In these five fields, we can learn mostly all of the information we regard.
+From these five fields, we can get almost all the lock details we care about.

 ### LOCK_TYPE

-LOCK_TYPE is the first filed and the most easy field we got, it can be TABLE or RECORD, indicates that the scope of this lock affected to.
+LOCK_TYPE is the first and easiest field to understand.
+It can be TABLE or RECORD and indicates the scope affected by the lock.

 ### LOCK_MODE